High school sports highlights: Taylor Baker, Chloe Knoernschild lead Sun Prairie past Janesville Craig in softball

 People are also reading…

-Brynne Bieri, McFarland softball: She pitched a six-inning shutout in the10-0 win over DeForest.
+Brynne Bieri, McFarland softball: She pitched a six-inning shutout in a 10-0 win over DeForest.
 Bieri struck out five and allowed three hits.
 The junior went 1-for-3, including a two-run home run with two outs in the bottom of the third.

 From the box

-- Waunakee baseball’s Carter Lory delivered a game-winning single that scored Jackson Ehle and Luke Shepski with his lone hit of the game.
-The Warriors improve to 7-4.
+- Waunakee baseball’s Carter Lory's lone hit was a game-winning single that scored Jackson Ehle and Luke Shepski.
+The Warriors improved to 7-4.

-- Middleton baseball’s Easton Zempel hit 3-for-5 with a double and stolen base, plus struck out seven and allowed three earned runs in five innings as the winning pitcher in a 14-7 win over Madison Memorial.
-Steven Paulsen hit 2-for-2 with a triple, RBI and two walks for the Cardinals.
+- Middleton baseball’s Easton Zempel went 3-for-5 with a double and stolen base, struck out seven and allowed three earned runs in five innings in a 14-7 win over Madison Memorial.
+Steven Paulsen went 2-for-2 with a triple, RBI and two walks.
 Tyler Schmitt and T.j.
 Bennett each had two hits for the Spartans, and Tyler Piotrowski hit a grand slam.

-- Monona Grove tennis’ No. 1 singles player Chase Lindwall won consecutive 6-0 sets to defeat Beaver Dam’s No. 1 singles competitor Brandon Freber.
-The Silver Eagles won the meet 6-1.
+- Monona Grove tennis’ No. 1 singles player Chase Lindwall won consecutive 6-0 sets to defeat Beaver Dam’s Brandon Freber.
+The Silver Eagles won 6-1.

 - Verona baseball’s N.J.
-Elias hit 2-for-3 with a run and RBI in a 5-4 win over Monona Grove.
-Atticus Marse hit a double and single for the Wildcats too.
-Hayden Echols hit 2-for-4 with a double and RBI for M.G.
+Elias went 2-for-3 with a run and RBI in a 5-4 win over Monona Grove.
+Atticus Marse doubled and singled.
+Hayden Echols went 2-for-4 with a double and RBI for MG.

-- Sauk Prairie baseball’s Noah Frey pitched a shutout for the Eagles in their 8-0 win over Lodi.
+- Sauk Prairie baseball’s Noah Frey pitched a shutout in an 8-0 win over Lodi.
 Frey struck out 10, allowing three hits.

-- Oregon softball’s Hailey Berman hit 3-for-4 with a solo home run and scored twice in a 9-5 win over Monroe.
-Hailey Richter drove in two runs and Jordan Baumgartner hit 2-for-3 for the Panthers.
+- Oregon softball’s Hailey Berman went 3-for-4 with a solo home run and scored twice in a 9-5 win over Monroe.
+Hailey Richter drove in two runs and Jordan Baumgartner went 2-for-3 for the Panthers.

-- Columbus softball’s Alise Hayes hit 4-for-5 with four RBIs, four runs and a double in a 19-1 win over Ripon in five innings.
-EmmaJo Peck also hit 4-for-5 with an RBI, and struck out four over a complete-game shutout with three hits and one walk allowed.
+- Columbus softball’s Alise Hayes went 4-for-5 with four RBIs, four runs and a double in a 19-1 win over Ripon in five innings.
+EmmaJo Peck also went 4-for-5 with an RBI; on the mound, she struck out four, allowing three hits and one walk.

-- Waunakee girls soccer’s McKenna Nachreiner and Lauren Meudt both scored goals in the Warriors 2-0 win over Madison West.
-The Regents goalkeeper Lily Tsarovsky had eight saves in the contest.
+- Waunakee girls soccer’s McKenna Nachreiner and Lauren Meudt both scored goals in a 2-0 win over Madison West.
+Goalkeeper Lily Tsarovsky had eight saves for West.

-- Lake Mills softball’s Tessa Kottwitz hit a combined 5-for-7 with a double, home run and four RBIs in beating Milwaukee Martin Luther 11-0 in game one, then 13-0 in game two of a doubleheader.
-Each game was won in five innings, with Avery Chilson then Ava Klienfelt pitching complete-game shutouts with two hits allowed.
-Chilson struck out 9 with one walk, and Klienfelt struck out 11 with no walks.
-Lake Mills totaled 23 hits in the two games.
+- Lake Mills softball’s Tessa Kottwitz went a combined 5-for-7 with a double, home run and four RBIs in beating Milwaukee Martin Luther 11-0 in the first game of a doubleheader, then 13-0 in the second game.
+Each game went five innings, with Avery Chilson and Ava Klienfelt pitching shutouts with two hits allowed.
+Chilson struck out nine and gave up one walk, and Klienfelt struck out 11 with no walks.
+Lake Mills had 23 hits in the two games.

-- Marshall softball’s Halle Weisensel hit 2-for-3 with a home run plus a double, and drove in two runs in a 13-6 win over Lodi.
-Kaitlin Jesberger and Naomi Dahl had a single, double and RBI apiece, while Zara Quam and Allie Rateike each hit 3-for-3 for Marshall.
-Mackenzie Christofferson hit 2-for-4 for Lodi.
+- Marshall softball’s Halle Weisensel went 2-for-3 with a home run and a double, driving in two runs in a 13-6 win over Lodi.
+Kaitlin Jesberger and Naomi Dahl each had a single, double and RBI, while Zara Quam and Allie Rateike each went 3-for-3 for Marshall.
+Mackenzie Christofferson went 2-for-4 for Lodi.

 High school sports scoreboard: Scores and standings from Friday's action